 Never lift the front AND rear of the vehicle without securing the stabilization points.
 Never lift the vehicle only by the stabilization points.

 C) MAINTENANCE

 I MAINTENANCE SCHEDULE

 Maintenance is very important for keeping your vehicle in safe operating condition.
-The vehicle should be serviced as per the maintenance schedule.

 The maintenance schedule does not exempt the pre-ride inspection.